ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 ```

 ## Boxed vs. Unboxed Types
-One term which you'll hear a lot when discussing functional languages is
+"Boxes" is a term you'll hear often when discussing functional languages.
-"boxed".
-I was very confused when I first heard this term, but in fact
+It can be confusing, but in fact
 the distinction between boxed and unboxed types is quite simple if
-you've used C, C++ or Java before (in Perl, everything is boxed).
+you've used C, C++, or Java before (in Perl, everything is boxed).

-The way to think of a boxed object is to think of an object which has
+The way to understand a boxed object is to think of an object which has
 been allocated on the heap using `malloc` in C (or equivalently `new` in
-C++), and/or is referred to through a pointer.
+C++) and/or is referred to through a pointer.
 Take a look at this
 example C program:

 ```C